-The styling of the I-Pace is more evolutionary rather than revolutionary – it’s undoubtedly a SUV of the modern century, but with the proportions all receiving a tweak rather than space-ship overhaul.
+The styling of the I-Pace is more evolutionary rather than revolutionary – it’s undoubtedly an SUV of the modern century, but with the proportions all receiving a tweak rather than a space-ship overhaul.
 Thanks to the front-end being combustion engine free, the front wheels can be moved further forward and the bonnet line lowered – advantageous to both aerodynamics and handling.
-The aero side is further enhanced with numerous scoops and ducts, including a large central scoop which re-directs air along the bonnets length.
+The aero side is further enhanced with numerous scoops and ducts, including a large central scoop that re-directs air along the length of the bonnet.

 The rear is less curvaceous, perhaps struggling to live up to the design creativity of the front, with its edges a little boxy by comparison.
-For a company which has delivered truly stunning cars through the years, from the E-Type of yesteryear to the F-Type of today, the I-Pace was always going to be hard pushed to live up to the standards of Jaguar’s heritage.
-Whilst it’s a shape which struggles to create as much instantaneous wow factor as its predecessors, it’s certainly one which grows on you and will no-doubt mature very nicely in the coming years.
+For a company that has delivered truly stunning cars through the years, from the E-Type of yesteryear to the F-Type of today, the I-Pace was always going to be hard pushed to live up to the standards of Jaguar’s heritage.
+Whilst it’s a shape that struggles to create as much instantaneous wow factor as its predecessors, it’s certainly one that grows on you and will no doubt mature very nicely in the coming years.

-5 seats fill the spacious cabin, with a large boot taking up the rear most section of interior.
-It’s safe to say then, that as an automotive manufacturer, Jaguar have stuck to their guns and designed a car in their traditional way – sticking to well proven methods and layouts to create an interior instantly comparable with the rest of their modern fleet.
-A (very) small ‘frunk’ underneath the bonnet is perhaps the only quirk afforded by the use of electric motors, with room for a shoe box or two should the main boot prove insufficient.
+5 seats fill the spacious cabin, with a large boot taking up the rearmost section of the interior.
+It’s safe to say then, that as an automotive manufacturer, Jaguar has stuck to their guns and designed a car in their traditional way – sticking to well-proven methods and layouts to create an interior instantly comparable with the rest of their modern fleet.
+A (very) small ‘frunk’ underneath the bonnet is perhaps the only quirk afforded by the use of electric motors, with room for a shoebox or two should the main boot prove insufficient.

 So whilst evolutionary rather than revolutionary steps have been taken with the exterior and cabin, under the skin it’s a very different story.
 Instead of a fuel tank and combustion engine, batteries and electric motors are the order of the day.
 Petrol station visits are no more – power sockets are your new best friend!